When Should I Announce My Pregnancy?

 The holidays can be a wonderful time to spread some extra joy, but as always, take your personal situation into account and make the announcement choice that makes you most comfortable.

 Although this is something you never want to plan for or even consider, you may have to share the news of a pregnancy loss along your journey.
-This can be an extremely difficult time in life as is, but it is important to share the news of your loss while surrounded by support in order to begin to heal.
+This can be an extremely difficult time in life as is, so it’s important to share the news of your loss while surrounded by love and support.

 - Take the easy route: Don’t be afraid of keeping it overly simple.
 Sending a standard text or email to those you had announced to is more than sufficient.